 A risk modeler may prefer the covariance-based allocation rule instead of $C^{\mathrm{TVaR}}_\kappa(X_v, S)$ for $v \in \mathcal{V}$.
 The contribution amount of risk $X_v$, denoted by $C^{\mathrm{Cov}}_\kappa(X_v, S)$, is given by

-Both allocation rules ensure that the sum of the allocations equals $\mathrm{TVaR}_\kappa(S)$, the required capital for the tail risk of the portfolio.
-Moreover, both rules satisfy Euler’s principle.
-For detailed discussions on these allocation principles, we refer the reader to \cite{tasche1999risk} and \cite{mcneil2015}, and to \cite{hesselager2002risk} for further information on the covariance-based allocation rule.
+Both allocation rules ensure that the sum of the contributions equals $\mathrm{TVaR}_\kappa(S)$, the required capital for the tail risk of the portfolio.
+Moreover, both rules satisfy Euler's principle.
+For detailed discussions on these allocation principles, we refer the reader to \cite{tasche1999risk} and \cite{mcneil2015quantitative}, and to \cite{hesselager2002risk} for further information on the covariance-based allocation rule.

 To allocate the aggregate risk \textit{ex-post}, one may choose a fair risk-sharing rule.
-A \emph{risk sharing rule} is a mapping that assigns to each participant a contribution $h_{v,d}(S)$ such that $\sum_{v=1}^d h_{v,d}(S) = S$.
+A \emph{risk-sharing rule} is a mapping that assigns to each participant a contribution $h_{v,d}(S)$ such that $\sum_{v=1}^d h_{v,d}(S) = S$.
 A rule is said to be \emph{fair} if it also satisfies $\mathbb{E}[h_{v,d}(S)] = \mathbb{E}[X_v] = \mu_v$ for all $v$, ensuring participants pay their expected loss on average.
 In the context of peer-to-peer insurance, for instance, risk-sharing rules serve to determine each participant's contribution to the pool \citep{denuit2022risk}.

 Linear fair rules take the form $h_{v,d}^{\text{lin}}(S) = \mu_v + a_{v,d}(S - \mathbb{E}[S])$, where the coefficients $a_{v,d}$ satisfy $\sum_{v \in \mathcal{V}} a_{v,d} = 1$.
 Two notable examples include the {proportional rule}, where $a_{v,d} = \mu_v / \mathbb{E}[S]$, allocating risk in proportion to expected losses; the {linear regression rule}, where $a_{v,d} = \mathrm{Cov}(X_v,S)/\mathrm{Var}(S)$, allocating deviations according to volatility.
 This rule minimizes the mean squared error $\mathbb{E}[(X_v - h_{v,d}(S))^2]$ among all linear fair rules.